 The Three Things That Changed

-When they began preaching the gospel, baptizing repentant believers and teaching them the way and the words of Christ, three things happened that had never happened before.
+When they began preaching the gospel, baptizing repentant believers and teaching them the way and the words of Christ, three things happened that had never taken place before.
 For the first time in the history of mankind:

 1. There was Absolute Exclusivity in Religion